-In May 2004, the College of St. Rose bestowed an honorary doctorate degree upon Elaine for her work in the community as well as her stories on teachers and her commitment to education.
+In May 2004, the College of Saint Rose bestowed an honorary doctorate degree upon Elaine for her work in the community as well as her stories on teachers and her commitment to education.
 That same month the Women's Press Club selected Elaine as the Media Person of the Year for her accomplishments in the community and her work at WNYT.

 Elaine's first book was published in March 2004.
 "The Friendships Between Women" is a compilation of letters from women on tragedy and triumph.
-The proceeds from the book go to women in the eastern Democratic Republic of Congo through Panzi Hospital. www.panzifoundation.org/panzi-hospital/

 In February 2004, Elaine received the Journalist of the Year award from Urban Voices Newspaper for her positive stories on people of color.
 That same month she also received a community service award from the Chocolate Thunder Marching Band for her stories that chronicled the trials and triumphs of this award-winning marching band.